Smoke On Records

-Smoke On Records is an independent record label from Germany which mainly publishes hip-hop music.
-The label specializes mostly in re-releasing 1990s records as well as new albums.
-Smoke On Records has released such artists as Nine, Killah Priest, Das EFX, Blahzay Blahzay, Artifacts and more.
+Smoke On Records is a currently defunct independent record label from Germany that mainly published hip-hop music.
+The label specialized mostly in re-releasing 1990s records as well as new albums.
+Smoke On Records has released albums for artists such as Nine, Killah Priest, Das EFX, Blahzay Blahzay, Artifacts and more.

 The label has in the past been criticized for poor quality records, packaging and customer service.
-Recently, the label seems to be inactive and doesn't respond to inquiries or new orders.
+Their website has also not been updated since 2024, and their support doesn't respond to inquiries or new orders.